Is a warehouse store membership worth it?

 4. One-Stop Shopping

 Warehouse stores allow you to condense many errands into one.
-You can pick up your glasses, get new tires, book a vacation, and buy groceries all in one trip.
+You can pick up your glasses, shop for shoes, get new tires, book a vacation, and buy groceries all in one trip.

 5. Free Samples

 On weekends, shoppers at warehouse stores can stroll through the aisles noshing on samples of assorted food items.
-Naturally, the stores hope that trying the products will inspire you to buy them, but there’s no obligation – you can just chow down and walk away.
+Naturally, the stores hope that trying the products will inspire you to buy them, but there’s no obligation.
+You’re perfectly free to chow down and walk away.

 6. A Pleasant Shopping Experience

 On the whole, warehouse club members are satisfied shoppers.
 In a survey by Consumer Reports, Costco shoppers reported being more satisfied with their experience than shoppers at nine other major retail chains.

 A 2021 report by the American Customer Service Index found similar results.
 Costco topped a list of 20 retailers, with 81% customer satisfaction.
 Sam’s Club and BJ’s came in a bit lower down the rankings, with a respectable 79% and 77% respectively.